ruby-news/ruby-news.github.io/_posts/2021-12-02-how-to-check-filetype-in-ruby.md

 It's as easy as that.
 Using the magic library, it also lets you dig through the EXIF data of the file.

-The installation and other details can be found on the [https://github.com/cybergizer-hq/LibmagicRb/](GitHub page for libmagic_rb).
+The installation and other details can be found on the [GitHub page for libmagic_rb](https://github.com/cybergizer-hq/LibmagicRb/).
 As usual, the gem can be found on [Rubygems.org](https://rubygems.org/gems/libmagic_rb).

 ###### Please Let us know your thoughts below!